Here are four simple techniques for managing stress:

 Self-talk is one way to deal with stress.
 We all talk to ourselves; sometimes we talk out loud but usually we keep self-talk in our heads.
 Self-talk can be positive ("I can do this" or "Things will work out") or negative ("I'll never get well" or "I'm so stupid").

 Negative self-talk increases stress.
 Positive self-talk helps you calm down and control stress.
 With practice, you can learn to turn negative thoughts into positive ones.
-For example:

 To help you feel better, practice positive self-talk every day — in the car, at your desk, before you go to bed or whenever you notice negative thoughts.